mechanicker/mechanicker.github.io/resume.md

 #### [Bitbucket](http://bitbucket.org)

+- Leading the design & implementation of POSIX compatible cloud scale filesystem based on FUSE with storage tiering for ML and offline analytics of git repositories

-- Working on an initiative identifying Bitbucket workflows that can significantly benefit from heuristics
+- Identifying Bitbucket workflows that can significantly benefit from heuristics

-  - Exploring ML-based potential enhancements to customer workflows

-- Designing storage layout for better performance, data protection, and enabling data residency for future expansion into different regions.
+  - Evaluating 3rd party AI vendors for deep integration into Bitbucket workflows
+  - Building ML data pipelines for code analytics

 - Exploring opportunities to better integrate Bitbucket into storage vendor-provided extensions to enable the development of enhanced data management solutions for our customers

-  - Leading an initiative to improve disaster recovery aspects of Bitbucket with multi-million cost savings by optimizing resources
+  - Leading an initiative to improve disaster recovery aspects of Bitbucket with multi-million cost savings by optimizing storage and compute resources
-  - Implemented `gRPC` routing service to increase locality of data access and benefit from file system caching resulting in reduced latency
+  - Designing storage layout for better performance, data protection, and enabling data residency for future expansion into different regions

+- Protyped consistency hashing based `gRPC` routing service for high available distributed git repository access

+  - Reduced latency of expensive IO operations through pagefile cache hits

 - Maintainer of Bitbucket fork of git with enhances to increase robustness in a distributed storage environment.